omeid/go-resources/README.md

 ```

 Now your resources should be embedded with your program!
-And of course, you may use any `var` name or tag you please.
+Of course, you may use any `var` name or tag you please.

 ### Go Generate
 There is a few reasons to avoid resource embedding in Go generate,